dcarbone/ci-asset-manager/README.md

 A powerful asset management library for the <a href="http://ellislab.com/codeigniter" target="_blank">CodeIgniter</a> framework.

+## Under development
+I am currently working on a near-complete rewrite of this library, and as such it is not currently in a working state.
+I will be working on this in my spare time, but even so I hope to have it finished very soon.

 ## Libraries this library implements:
 - https://github.com/oyejorge/less.php/tree/v1.7.0.2
 - https://github.com/tedious/JShrink/tree/v1.0.0